20 Habits That Slash Your Flu Risk

 Popping some probiotics may help you stay healthy and keep those flu germs from taking you down for the count.
 According to a meta-analysis published in the Korean Journal of Family Medicine, probiotic supplementation helped reduce the effects of a common cold, potentially indicating more widespread immune-boosting properties.

 Ditching the Drinks

 When flu season hits, stop hitting the bar.
 Research published in Alcohol Research Current Reveals suggests that alcohol has an immunosuppressive effect, so if you want to stay healthy, opt for a seltzer instead.
-Need more incentive?
-The 7 Amazing Benefits of a Dry Month might just convince you to ditch the booze altogether.
+And if you need more incentive, read up on the Worst News Ever: Why One Drink a Day Can Shorten Your Lifespan.

 Avoiding Contact With Sick People

 It may seem obvious, but one of the easiest ways to stay healthy is to steer clear of people who have the flu.
 Dr. Morel recommends avoiding contact with anyone who might have the flu, particularly if you haven’t had your flu shot.

 While echinacea has been a staple in holistic circles for years, research suggests it may actually be worth taking during flu season.
 Research published in Autonomic and Autacoid Pharmacology reveals that animal test subjects given echinacea supplements had increased white blood cell counts, suggesting an immune system-boosting effect.

 If you’re eager to stay flu-free, it’s time to kick the vapes, at least for the time being.
 Research published in PLoS One reveals that exposure to electronic cigarette smoke reduced antiviral and antibacterial responses in animal test subjects, suggesting that it might just increase your risk of picking up bugs, too.